emard/ulx3s/README.md

 which automatically submits [Simplified 1-click BOM](/1-click-bom.tsv) by clicking on "Digikey" or "Mouser" button.
 On each click, Digikey and Mouser will keep accumulating the BOM in the shopping cart.
-Number of unique parts on Digikey and Mouser should be equal but Digikey scripts have bugs.
+Number of unique parts on Digikey and Mouser should be equal but DigiKey may split some parts (LEDs) in multiple rows.
-First time click on "Digikey" will upload a partial BOM, then the shopping cart must be reset and next click on "Digikey" will upload complete BOM.
 To reset shopping cart, click "New Cart" or "New Basket".
 Kitspace may be updated with about 1 day delay after this project update.